 An Overview Of The WooCommerce Payments System

-Visitor experience on your site is important at every stage, including the payment process.
-If your system is difficult to navigate, clunky, and unprofessional-looking, you are likely to see an uptick in abandoned shopping carts stats.
+Visitor experience on your site is essential at every stage, including the payment process.
+If your system is difficult to navigate, clunky, and unprofessional-looking, you will likely see an uptick in abandoned shopping cart stats.

 You want to ensure a smooth process from the moment visitors hit your site until they have that order confirmation in their inbox.
-Choosing the right payment gateway is essential for the customer journey as well as an efficient process behind the scenes.
+Choosing the right payment gateway is essential for the customer journey and an efficient process behind the scenes.

 Earlier this year, WooCommerce released the much anticipated WooCommerce Payments feature.
-With this update, WooCommerce users were able to accept and process credit/debit card payments on their site as well as manager refunds and disputes.
+With this update, WooCommerce users were able to accept and process credit/debit card payments on their site, as well as manage refunds and disputes.

-All financial transactions can now all be done from directly within WooCommerce, rather than having to rely on an external gateway.
+All financial transactions can now be done directly within WooCommerce, rather than relying on an external gateway.

-WooCommerce Payments allows store owners to access payments from within WooCommerce itself, on a single, unified dashboard.
+WooCommerce Payments allows store owners to access payments from within WooCommerce itself on a single, unified dashboard.
 No need to sign up to external gateways and jump between accounts.
-Less complicated, less time consuming, and less risk of fraud due to multiple accounts.
+Less complicated, less time-consuming, and has less risk of fraud due to multiple accounts.

 Store owners can also manage deposits and send money straight into their business bank account without having to leave the system.

-By being able to access everything from one dashboard gives a full overview of financials in one place.
+By being able to access everything from one dashboard gives a complete overview of financials in one place.
 Store owners will be able to view: